niaid/viral-assembly-variant-calling/README.md

 `*.haplotypes.cliquesnv.fasta` -- haplotypes (and frequencies) for all references sequences reconstructed using cliqueSNV
     `*REF*.fasta` -- haplotypes reconstructed for each reference sequence in the reference fasta file
 `*.lofreq.vcf` -- within-sample variants (iSNVs) with frequencies determined using LoFreq

+#### FAQ
+1. Why does the consensus have Ns?
+The ConsIter module masks consensus with Ns if the coverage goes below a certain threshold.
+In the example [config.yaml](config.yaml), this threshold is set to 100x (see comments in the config for other parameters and the [ConsIter](https://github.com/TheDBStern/ConsIter) repo for more info).

 ### Terms of Use